AxolotlHack/Zalupa-Hub/README.md

 # Zalupa Hub

-this is a small script hub
+* This is a small script hub
-It contains scripts for
+* It contains scripts for
 ## Game
 * Skala Simulator